lstrojny/homebridge-ble-thermobeacon/README.md

 ## Configuration
-On Linux, the `CAP_NET_RAW` capability is required for BLE to work.
+On Linux, the `CAP_NET_RAW` capability is required for BLE to work as a non-root user.

 ### Systemd
-If you are running homebridge with systemd, you need to add `CAP_NET_RAW` as an ambient capability.
-Either edit the `homebridge.service` file directly or place an override in `/etc/systemd/system/homebridge.service.d`.
+If you are running homebridge with systemd (and you really should), you need to add `CAP_NET_RAW` as an ambient capability.
+Either edit the `homebridge.service` file directly or (preferably) place an override in `/etc/systemd/system/homebridge.service.d`.

 Create the folder: